serifpersia/pianolux-arduino/README.md

 Click change color to confirm color and brightness.

-If you have a specific use case you and already defined presets don't work for you you can use advance user mode to manually select each variable
+If you have a specific use case you and already defined presets don't work for you, you can use advance user mode to manually select each variable

 To get a working config in Andvance User mode use this formula: